chanodano/protein-habit-tracker/README.md

 ## Overview

-I set a personal goal to hit **150g of protein daily**, but struggled with one key issue:
+In April 2026, I set a personal goal to hit **150g of protein daily**, but struggled with one key issue:

 > **Inconsistent logging.**